markstringer-dti/markstringer-dti.github.io/dti.md

 So, you went through the whole heartache and pain of developing a service to the point that it went live.
 Congratulations!
 Now you have to maintain it.

-One thing I've found useful on a recent project is a regular weekly meeting where we look at the support tickets that have been raised as a result of issues reported to a support email address.
-By the time we look at it, all of the frequently asked questions have been filtered out.
+One thing I've found useful on a recent project is a regular weekly meeting where we look at the support tickets.
+These are the tickets that have been raised as a result of issues reported to a support email address.
+By the time we look at it, all of the frequently asked questions have been filtered out and replied to by the team that read the emails.
 What we're left with are either bugs or feature requests.
 Part of what we do in this meeting is decide which of these the issues are.
 If we decide something is a bug, we then decide on some kind of urgency for fixing it.

 #### That's a *lot* of meetings
 Yes, I know that this is a lot of meetings.
 And I'm not suggesting that you need all, or any, of these.
 You might need a different meeting.